Impurity-induced thermal crossover in fractional Chern insulators: Abstract

 \section{Abstract}

 The recent experimental observation of fractional quantum anomalous Hall (FQAH) states in rhombohedral multilayer graphene has attracted significant attention.
 One of the most intriguing observations is that the FQAH states at various fractional fillings give way to IQAH states as the temperature is lowered.
 In this work, we propose a mechanism for the appearance of FQAH states within a finite temperature range in a toy model.
 The model consists of a flat Chern band and impurities, and we analyze the effects of impurities on the system's behavior at finite temperatures.
-We believe that the crossover may arise from the competition between the energy penalty for thermal excitations and the increase in entropy.
+Because a hole-doped FQAH state has a large entropy due to the abundant quasiparticle excitations, we believe that the crossover may arise from the competition between the energy penalty for thermal excitations and the increase in entropy.
 We support our theoretical argument with numerical calculations using exact diagonalization.
 Our results suggest that impurities may play a crucial role in the crossover from the FQAH to IQAH states in rhombohedral pentalayer graphene.

 \lettersection{Introduction} The search for exotic quantum matter with intrinsic topological order has been a central focus in condensed matter physics over the past few decades.
 One such example is the fractional Chern insulator (FCI), which serves as an analog of the fractional quantum Hall effect in the absence of any applied magnetic field.
 Some of the earliest proposals for the FCI were made in the context of a flat Chern band with strong interactions~\cite{Tang2011,Sun2011,Neupert2011,Sheng2011,Regnault2011}.
 However, the experimental realization of FCI states without an applied magnetic field, now commonly known as the fractional quantum anomalous Hall (FQAH) states, remained elusive until recently.
-Several research groups have now reported the observation of the FQAH states in various systems, including twisted bilayer MoTe$_2$~\cite{Cai2023,Zeng2023,Park2023,Xu2023} and rhombohedral multilayer graphene~\cite{Lu2024,XieJian2024,Waters2024,Lu2024a,Choi2024}.
+Several research groups have now reported the observation of the FQAH states in various systems, including twisted bilayer MoTe$_2$~\cite{Cai2023,Zeng2023,Park2023,Xu2023} and rhombohedral multilayer graphene~\cite{Lu2024,XieJian2025,Waters2025,Lu2025,Choi2025}.
 These groundbreaking experiments have opened new avenues for the study of topological states of matter.